starkdata/datasciencecoursera/CodeBook.md

 Code Book for Coursera Getting and Cleaning Data course project 2015.4.26

-original source of descriptions for this code book:
+original source of descriptions for this code book, modified for the purpose of this project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Activity names:
 1 WALKING